hhman24/encrypt-decrypt-application/README.md

 Tran Tien Hoang - 20127424

 ## 🏗️ Build Mode
-- MVVM
+- MVVM model and using System.Security.Cryptography

+- Class EncryptionAlgorithm
   - Generate Kprivate and Kpublic by `RSA` algorithm.
-  - Length of keys: 42, 256, 1024, 2048 bits
+    - Length of keys: 64, 256, 1024, 2048 bits

-- Calculate hash value of string by SHA-1, SHA-256
+  - Calculate hash value of string by `SHA-1`, `SHA-256`
 ## 🖥️ GUI

 ## 🔎 How to use